norbraille/norbraille/README.md

 # NorBraille

-This repository contains fonts and tools that the Norwegian Braille Authority are using to document our braille standards online.
+This repository contains fonts and tools that the Norwegian Braille Authority are using to publish our braille standards online.
+In the doc folder you'll find further documentation.